BruOp/personal-website/content/blog/frustum_culling/index.md

 Next up, we need to write code that will transform our AABB vertices into clip space.
 To accomplish this we could use either 128-bit or 256-bit wide registers.
 Since we have 8 vertices, it would probably make sense to use the 8 lanes available with 256-bit.
 I ended up writing a 128-bit version first, and then a 256 version, and neither showed any speed differences on my machine.

-The idea here is nearly identical to our matrix transform from earlier.
+Performing the matrix-vector multiplication is nearly identical to our matrix multiplication from earlier.
 The operation looks like:

 $$
 A\textbf{v} =